Tharwat99/data_analytics_backend_django/README.md

 Note the `(env)` in front of the prompt.
 This indicates that this terminal session operates in a virtual environment set up by `virtualenv2`.

-Then makemigrations and migrate models to sqlite db:
+Then makemigrations and migrate models to db:
 ```sh
 (env)$ python manage.py makemigrations
 (env)$ python manage.py migrate